twilio/authy-devise/README.md

 ## Getting started

-First get your Authy API key from [https://www.authy.com/signup](https://www.authy.com/signup).
+First get your Authy API key from [the Twilio console](https://www.twilio.com/console/authy/applications).
 We recommend you store your API key as an environment variable.

 ```bash
 $ export AUTHY_API_KEY=YOUR_AUTHY_API_KEY